Alok9580/Tic-Tac-toe/README.md

 # Tic-Tac-toe
-It is my first project on github
+It is my first project on github.I am using HTML,CSS,Javascriptto build this project.